ashleymulford/BIOI_500/README.md

-# BIOI_500
+# Python_Scripts

-Python code for Advanced Bioinformatics
+A sample of my Python code for various algorithms